 But party identification is ephemeral.
-Liberal and conservative philosophies are constant, and that’s what matters.
+Liberal and conservative philosophies are consistent, and that’s what matters.

 I am a liberal.
 Had I lived in Lincoln’s time, I would have been a Republican rabidly supporting abolition.
 Mitch McConnell, Paul Ryan, and Donald Trump, conservatives, would have been Democrats fighting Lincoln and supporting “states’ rights.”
 I would have fiercely opposed Lincoln’s vice president, then president, Democrat Andrew Johnson, whose corruption was manifest in his sabotage of Reconstruction and opposition to citizenship for former slaves.

 If I’d been alive during Democratic President Andrew Jackson’s day, I, as a liberal, would have been a Republican vehemently opposing his Indian relocation policies, phony populism, and tacit approval of KKK sympathies.
 Mitch McConnell, Paul Ryan, and Donald Trump, conservatives, would have been Jackson enthusiasts.
 This is why President Trump has a portrait of (Democrat) Andrew Jackson in the Oval Office and no portrait of (Republican) Abraham Lincoln.

 Throughout history, I might have been a Republican, Democrat, or some independent combination, depending upon the decade.
 But I always would have been a liberal, as I am today — supporting a cultural safety net and fighting government corruption.